jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.rate_global_plot(corona, lastday, days_before=dbf)
 ```

 Growth rate is the derivative of the cases (i.e., instantaneous slope for each day).
 Rates have gone up and down over time.
 A flat rate means linear growth.
-Exponential growth only happened very early in the pandemic and has been cyclical since, despite all the media buzz.
+Exponential growth only happened very early in the pandemic (despite all the media buzz at the time) and has been cyclical since.
+Omicron variant resulted in very high growth rates of cases.
+Fortunately, death rates remain lower than the worst of the previous waves.

 ## US